 Because gum disease is an infection, an antibiotic may also be necessary to help promote healing and kill the bacteria that has found a home in your mouth.
 Antibiotics usually take the form of mouthwash or topical treatments, and they are often used to treat the early stages of gum disease.

-The simplest and most basic way to prevent gum disease is to take good care of your teeth and gums, always.
+The simplest and most basic way to prevent oral disease is to take good care of your teeth and gums, always.
 Brush twice a day, floss at least once a day, and see your Center City general dentist twice a year for professional teeth cleanings and check-ups.

 Even if you are diligent about your oral health at home, your toothbrush and toothpaste cannot scrub away what a hygienist’s tools can.
-There is also no substitute for the careful eye of a trained dentist, who is always on the lookout for – and easily recognizes – the early signs of gum disease, the signs that you can easily miss.
+There is also no substitute for the careful eye of a trained dentist, who is always on the lookout for – and easily recognizes – the early signs, the signs that you can easily miss.
 We check the color and firmness of your gums, look for pockets developing between gums and teeth, investigate sensitivity, and review x-rays for problems under the gum line.